uazadi/Sonar-WekaNose-Plugin/README.md

 # Sonar-WekaNose-Plugin

-SonarQube plugin for Code Smell detection through machine-learning techniques.
+This is a [SonarQube](https://www.sonarqube.org/) plugin that allows to use machine learning algorithm for Code Smell detection.
-This plugin was developed during my university internship provided by the ESSeRE Lab (University of Milano Bicocca).
+This plugin was developed during my university internship provided by the [ESSeRE Lab](http://essere.disco.unimib.it/wiki/) (University of Milano Bicocca).

 PRE-REQUISITES:
 -----------